Stellarsarah16/Artparty.social/docs/architecture/ARCHITECTURE.md

 - [ ] Does it follow established patterns?
 - [ ] Is error handling comprehensive?
 - [ ] Is the code documented appropriately?
+- [ ] Are events used for cross-manager communication?

 ## 📞 Support